CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/GettingStarted.md

 ## Find your organization ID

 To begin navigating the API, you will first need to know your organization ID.
-This will be required for endpoints needing an `organizationId` parameter.
+This will be required for operations needing an `organizationId` parameter.

 > **NB:** some response attributes irrelevant to this guide may be ommitted from the examples for brevity.